Rupesh932/jdbc-crud/README.md

 ## Project Description
 A simple Java project demonstrating CRUD operations using JDBC and MySQL.

-A simple Java project demonstrating CRUD operations using JDBC and MySQL.
+If you find this project helpful, please ⭐ star it to support future development!

 ## Technologies Used
 - Java